ChristianEnr/Exploration-of-Factors-Impacting-Bitcoin-Cryptocurrencies/README.md

 This folder contains my final project for INFO 550 Software Engineering, a exploration of data relating to the Cyptocurrency phenomenon.
 The bulk of the project deals with sentiment analysis but also general clustering and trends.
 ------------------------------------------------------------------------------------------------
-Intent:

-To document my use of techniques learned in INFO 550 to explore and learn about cryptocurrencies.
+The purpose of this project is to document my use of techniques learned in INFO 550 to explore and learn about cryptocurrencies.
 ------------------------------------------------------------------------------------------------
-Software:

 All code is in R markdown files, coded using R programming language.
 ------------------------------------------------------------------------------------------------
 Contents: